Ebi27/Weather-App/README.md

 # Weather App

-This is my final project for the SheCodes Plus class [SheCodes](hhttps://www.shecodes.io/).
+This is my final project for the [SheCodes](hhttps://www.shecodes.io/) Plus class .

 ## Table of contents